craigfrancis/php-is-literal-rfc/readme-v2.txt

   - **Joe Watkins**, krakjoe, for writing the full implementation, including support for concatenation and integers, and helping me though the RFC process.
   - **Máté Kocsis**, mate-kocsis, for setting up and doing the performance testing.
-  - **Scott Arciszewski**, CiPHPerCoder, for checking over the RFC, and provided text on how we could implement integer support under a //is_noble()// name.
+  - **Scott Arciszewski**, CiPHPerCoder, for checking over the original RFC, and provided text on how we could implement integer support under a //is_noble()// name.
   - **Dan Ackroyd**, DanAck, for starting the [[https://github.com/php/php-src/compare/master...Danack:is_literal_attempt_two|first implementation]], which made this a reality, providing //literal_concat()// and //literal_implode()//, and followup on how it should work.
   - **Xinchen Hui**, who created the Taint Extension, allowing me to test the idea; and noting how Taint in PHP5 was complex, but "with PHP7's new zend_string, and string flags, the implementation will become easier" [[https://news-web.php.net/php.internals/87396|source]].
   - **Rowan Francis**, for proof-reading, and helping me make an RFC that contains readable English.
-  - **Rowan Tommins**, IMSoP, for re-writing this RFC to focus on the key features, and putting it in context of how it can be used by libraries.
+  - **Rowan Tommins**, IMSoP, for helping with the original RFC, focusing on the key features, and put it in context of how it can be used by libraries.
   - **Nikita Popov**, NikiC, for suggesting where the flag could be stored.
 Initially this was going to be the "GC_PROTECTED flag for strings", which allowed Dan to start the first implementation.
   - **Mark Randall**, MarkR, for suggestions, and noting that "interned strings in PHP have a flag", which started the conversation on how this could be implemented.
-  - **Sara Golemon**, SaraMG, for noting how this RFC had to explain how //is_literal()// is different to the flawed Taint Checking approach, so we don't get "a false sense of security or require far too much escape hatching".
+  - **Sara Golemon**, SaraMG, for noting that I'd need to explain how //is_literal()// is different to the flawed Taint Checking approach, so we don't get "a false sense of security or require far too much escape hatching".